The monarchy is expensive, very expensive. Of course it wouldn't matter if it were free; the cost to our democracy would still be too high.

 But when the palace tells you the royals are "value-for-money", don't believe it - we could get much better for far less.

-Our royal finances campaign raises awareness of the true cost of the monarchy, monitoring royal spending and providing accurate figures to the media.
+Our royal finances campaign raises awareness of the true cost of the monarchy, monitoring royal spending and providing accurate figures to the media, as well as challenging politicians to take action.

 Actions you can take